 Drug-Induced QTc Interval Prolongation

-The risk of developing a life threatening arrhythmia at any given QTc interval (the QT interval corrected for heart rate) varies widely between patients.
-In patients with a high baseline risk of QTc prolongation, QTc prolonging drugs should be either avoided or the QTc interval should be monitored closely.
+The risk of developing a life-threatening arrhythmia at any given QTc interval (the QT interval corrected for heart rate) varies widely between patients.
+In patients with a high baseline risk, QTc prolonging drugs should be either avoided or the QTc interval should be monitored closely.

 QTc Prolongation